-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Calera is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Calera isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Calera are a mix of both white- and blue-collar jobs.
 Overall, Calera is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Calera who work in office and administrative support (16.25%), sales jobs (11.88%), and management occupations (10.06%).

 Also of interest is that Calera has more people living here who work in computers and math than 95% of the places in the US.